Skip to main content

 Frequently Asked Questions

-The Eminence in Shadow: Master of Garden is a casual role playing game with fantasy, romance and comedy themes.
+The Eminence in Shadow: Master of Garden is a casual role playing game with fantasy, romance, comedy and anime themes.

 The Eminence in Shadow: Master of Garden is available on PC, Phone, iPad, iPhone and others.